kevinlin/ai-sdlc-playbook/docs/workflow/04-vibe-coding-workflow.md

 ## Workflow Overview

-The lightweight workflow follows a simple three-step pattern that can be completed in minutes rather than hours:
+The Vibe Coding Plus workflow follows a simple three-step pattern that can be completed in minutes rather than hours:

 ```mermaid
 ---